21prompts/holler/PROMPTS.md

 - [ ] Stop bouncing avatar when participant's message is done playing
 - [ ] Enlarge username to 130% when participant is speaking
 ```

+## Prompt 8

+Error playing audio: DOMException: The media resource indicated by the src attribute or assigned media provider object was not suitable.

+Let's ensure we preserve the binary chunks integrity.